theguega/neural-mpc/report/main.typ

 $
   "RMSE"_j = 1/N sum_(i=0)^n norm(tau_"MPC,i,j" - pi_theta (X_i)_j)^2_2
 $
- We can also evaluate the percentage of predictions where the sign of each torque component matches the expert's using Direction Accuracy (DA).
+ We also evaluate the percentage of predictions where the sign of each torque component matches the expert's using Direction Accuracy (DA).
 This assesses whether the model correctly identifies the direction of joint acceleration.
 $
   "DA" = 1/(3N) sum_(i=0)^N sum_(j=1)^3 II ("sign"(tau_"MPC,i,j") = "sign"(pi_theta (X_i)_j))
 $

 Finally, we measure the proportion of variance in the expert's action that is explained by our model, using explained variance.
-It's a normalized, scale-invariant metric for comparing performance defined as follows:
+It is a normalized, scale-invariant metric for comparing performance defined as follows:
 $
   "Explained Variance" = 1 - "Var"(tau_"MPC" - pi_theta(X))/"Var"(tau_"MPC")
 $